 - Pre-registration which will be open from 8 June to 30 October 2023.

-- Full registration which will take place from 1 December.
+- Full registration which will take place from early December.

 There are no registration fees to participate in the Conference; however, at the time of full registration, participants will be kindly asked to make a modest financial contribution to a travel fund to support travel for selected participants from Small Island Developing States and Least Developed Countries and Early Career Ocean Professionals.
 This contribution will not be compulsory but will be greatly appreciated and will help ensure that no one is left behind in the Ocean Decade.